-A year ago today—April 5, 2011—the local NPR affiliate for Jacksonville, Florida was abuzz with warning: a line of severe thunderstorms was approaching rapidly from the West.
+Early on the morning of April 5, 2011—a year to the day before I first began this article—the local NPR affiliate for Jacksonville, Florida was abuzz with warning: a line of severe thunderstorms was approaching rapidly from the West.
 Strong winds, severe lightning, damaging hail and possibly tornadoes were expected.
 “Be ready to seek shelter,” the announcer advised.

 There wasn’t much on offer in the second-floor St. Augustine Beach condo we were renting; probably the windowless bathroom would be best.
 It was early and my wife was asleep.
 The announcer was clearly right: the Western sky had a very dirty look indeed, dark grey with storm clouds, and soon enough, the smear of distant rain falling.
 It was time to pay attention.

 So I’d sip my coffee, listen to the tornado warnings, pad out to the access gallery overlooking the parking lot to watch the clouds, and perhaps tap out a few more words on my laptop.
 It didn’t take the storm long.
 Soon rain was blowing against the door and lashing the palm fronds outside the window.
 Exciting, with a slight tang of danger—but not too much.
 It looked worse to the North over Jacksonville itself, and the storm was passing quickly out to sea.